As crime surges on his watch, Trump warns of Biden’s America

 But Trump said he wouldn’t do it because of a lack of cooperation from the city’s leadership.

-“We need you, as President, to take a leadership role in enacting meaningful and common-sense gun legislation, which you so far have refused to do,” Lightfoot, a Democrat, wrote in a letter to Trump last week.
+“We need you, as President, to take a leadership role in enacting meaningful and common-sense gun legislation, which you so far have refused to do,” Lightfoot, a Democrat, wrote to Trump last week.

 In an interview with “Fox News Sunday” host Chris Wallace, Trump incorrectly cited a charter between Biden and Sen. Bernie Sanders, I-Vt., that was signed as part of the Unity Task Force, an effort to find common ground between the more moderate Biden backers and Sanders’ liberal supporters.

-But the task force’s recommendations for the Democratic platform does not mention defunding police.
+But the task force’s recommendations for the Democratic platform doesn’t mention defunding police.
 Trump was unable to show Wallace language in the task force document that said as much.

 Still, Trump campaign spokesperson Hogan Gidley hammered on the point during a Monday call to update grassroots activists on strategy.

-“He has consistently been silent in the midst of communities devolving into lawlessness,” Gidley said of the former vice president.
+“He has consistently been silent in the midst of communities devolving into lawlessness,” Gidley said of Biden.
 “The only time he does pop up out of his hidy-hole, he says we’re going to defund the police.”

 Biden, as a senator, played a key role in writing the 1994 crime bill — tough-on-crime legislation that critics say fueled mass incarceration.

-During the primary, fellow Democrats repeatedly criticized Biden over the bill.
+During the primary, fellow Democrats criticized Biden over the bill.
 His criminal justice proposal reverses some key provisions of the crime bill.
-He has also apologized for supporting some policies in the 1990s that he now recognizes were harmful, such as sentencing disparities between crack and powder cocaine.
+He has apologized for supporting some 1990s policies he now recognizes were harmful, such as sentencing disparities between crack and powder cocaine.

-While Biden does not support defunding police departments, the push in some left-leaning big cities to drastically overhaul police budgets could put him in a difficult position, Scharf said.
+While Biden doesn’t support defunding police departments, the push in some left-leaning big cities to overhaul police budgets could put him in a difficult position, Scharf said.
 The majority of Seattle’s nonpartisan City Council, for example, has publicly embraced calls to cut the city’s 2021 police budget by half.

 “You don’t want this to turn into your Willie Horton moment,” said Scharf, referring to George H.W.
 Bush’s 1988 campaign’s effort to tie Democratic Gov. Michael Dukakis to a convict who raped a woman during a weekend furlough.
 “If he’s not proactive, Trump could turn this into Biden’s Achilles’ heel.”